EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/09_production/README.md

 ## Definition of Done

 Tick every box before moving on.
 Steps marked *(Bonus)* and the "Going further" section are **not** part of this list.
-The deployment boxes assume you took the optional Netlify/Vercel account — if you did not, the configuration files still have to be complete and reviewable.
+Every box is reachable without a Netlify or Vercel account: wherever one says "your deployment", the container from step 5bis counts.

 **It builds and runs**